 The differences between Stage 1 and Stage 2 and further information on what kind of netball fitness activity is now permitted can be found via our Stage 2 guidance document.

-Speaking about the transition from Stage 1 to Stage 2, Sarah Jones, Wales Netball CEO said: “This is fantastic news for netball in Wales as groups of up to 15 participants can now meet outdoors for organised netball fitness activity.
+Speaking about the transition from Stage 1 to Stage 2, Sarah Jones, Welsh Netball CEO said: “This is fantastic news for netball in Wales as groups of up to 15 participants can now meet outdoors for organised netball fitness activity.

 “After several months of living under the COVID-19 lockdown this is a very positive development, which will bring a big range of mental and physical health benefits to netballers across the country.
 As you will see in the guidance document, there are still a number of important restrictions in place as part of Stage 2 and it is so important that we continue to adhere to these rules as we look to return safely to netball.

-Speaking about how Wales Netball will continue to move along its ‘Return to Play’ journey, she added: “Government announcements play a big role in how we are able to progress on our ‘Return to Play’ journey.
+Speaking about how Welsh Netball will continue to move along its ‘Return to Play’ journey, she added: “Government announcements play a big role in how we are able to progress on our ‘Return to Play’ journey.
 However, it is also vital that we consult with medical and scientific professionals in assessing how we can safely progress on the ‘Return to Play’ roadmap.

 “We ask for patience and understanding that other sports will return to play faster than netball, as each sport has its own characteristics around physical contact and use of equipment.
-Wales Netball will continue to do its due diligence and consult with the other National Governing Bodies for sports in Wales and the other Governing Bodies for netball in the UK.
+Welsh Netball will continue to do its due diligence and consult with the other National Governing Bodies for sports in Wales and the other Governing Bodies for netball in the UK.
 This will ensure a safe and consistent return to netball.

 “We are grateful for the support we have had from our community throughout the pandemic and we hope that our members have an enjoyable and safe return to organised netball fitness.”